arun200011/Machine-Learning-Assignment/README.md

 # Machine-Learning-Assignment
-The dataset for this taskcan be found in https://www.kaggle.com/datasets/rabieelkharoua/predict-customer-purchase-behavior-dataset
+The dataset for this task can be found in https://www.kaggle.com/datasets/rabieelkharoua/predict-customer-purchase-behavior-dataset